University journals provision from January 2026

 A student reading a book in Western Bank Library

 As part of proposals agreed with the University Executive Board to significantly reduce Library spending on resources over a three-year period in response both to financial pressures and ongoing concerns about the sustainability of the commercial scientific publishing model, the library is continuing to review its journal subscriptions.
-The main focus for the start of 2026 is on the largest ‘big deals’ (including Sage, Springer Nature, Taylor and Francis, and Wiley) which are due to expire in December 2025.
-You can read more about the other resources under review here (login required).
+The main focus for the start of 2026 has been on the largest ‘big deals’ (including Sage, Springer Nature, Taylor and Francis, and Wiley) which expired in December 2025.
+The Library reviews all subscriptions for value for money on an annual basis (visit our ‘purchasing strategies’ web page).

 A global reputation